badd-labs/badd-labs/lab4.1/README_solc.md

 > loadScript("hello_sol_hello.abi")
 > loadScript("hello_sol_hello.bin")
 ```
 You will see the message below in console log file.
-For future use, take a note of both contract address and transcation hash value.
+For future use, take a note of both contract address and transaction hash value.

 ```
 INFO [06-26|14:39:04] Submitted contract creation              fullhash=0x3a866d157afb43afaef5e33ef7ec61ab0dfe2edf36783f8a332ee8d622dadea9 contract=0x5dDd255aBa54b65595BB80dDd492Ea260bBA23a1